hezhengxu2018/vitepress-better-demo-plugin/docs/en/guide/start.md

 ## React Demo

 ::: tip Tip
-If you want to display React Demo in your vitepress site, you need install related decencies by command below
+If you want to display React demos in your VitePress site, install the required dependencies using the following command

 ```bash
 npm install react react-dom -D
 ```
 :::

-You can set path of `.jsx/.tsx` file by `<demo react="xxx/path" />` in `.md` file, render this html file and display source code.
+You can set the path of a `.jsx`/`.tsx` file using `<demo react="xxx/path" />` in an `.md` file; this renders the React component and displays its source code.

 ```html
 <demo react="../demos/demo.tsx" />